JohriLab/Bvalcalc/docs/source/guides/quickstart.rst

    # B for site 1000bp away from 5000bp region: 0.9919234623753387

-The B-value for this site should be printed in the console as just above 0.99, which indicates diversity is expecteed to be reduced 1% due to BGS.
+The B-value for this site should be printed in the console as just above 0.99, which indicates diversity at your focal site is reduced ~1% by BGS from the 5kb conserved element.

 B recovery from one element
 -----------------------------